degreepath/catalog-differ/2017-2018/music.req.md

 MUSIC 237  |  World Music  |  1
 MUSIC 251  |  Conducting (0.50)  |  0.5
 MUSIC 261  |  Piano Class III (0.25) (with a grade of B-)  3  |  0.25
 MUSIC 298  |  Independent Study (Synthesis Project: Capstone project that combines Music with the second discipline)  |  1
-Select 3 courses from Level III music electives, including at least one upper- level musicology elective (MUSIC 34x)  |  3
+Select 3 courses from Level III music electives, including at least one upper-level musicology elective (MUSIC 34x)  |  3
 Select 5 additional courses from Level II and Level III music electives  |  5
 Performance Studies Lessons  |
-6 semesters (0.25 credit prior to admission into BM Elective Studies and 0.5 credit after admission, with a minimum of 4 semesters of 0.5 credit lessons)
+6 semesters (0.25 credit prior to admission into BM Elective Studies and 0.5 credit after admission, with a minimum of 4 semesters of 0.5 credit lessons)  |  2.5
-|  2.5
 Official Ensemble Participation  |
 Every semester in an official ensemble  |
 Required Performances  4  |